SparkBeyond/agentune/README.md

 That is, we measure the KPIs for the current behavior of the agent, analyze what is driving each KPI up or down, and then propose decisions and actions to improve each KPI.
 The improved agent is then tested using a customer simulation.
 Once tested and deployed, we restart the cycle with the agent's new operational data!

 We are looking to release the different modules that are part of this framework in the coming months.
 At start, we are now releasing the <a  href="https://github.com/SparkBeyond/agentune/tree/main/agentune_simulate/">Agentune Simulate</a> customer simulator.

+Looking to use Agentune and need help?
+Please contact us.
+We are committed to assist early adopters in making the most if it!